Last updated: May 29, 2026

 Does Illinois Medicaid cover adult dental care?

 Illinois Medicaid includes adult dental help, but coverage depends on your plan, provider, service, and approval rules.
-If you are in managed care, call your plan.
-If you are fee-for-service, call DentaQuest at 1-888-286-2447.
+Managed-care members should call their plan.
+Other Medicaid members can call DentaQuest at 1-888-286-2447.

 Can seniors over 65 apply for Illinois Medicaid dental help?